atomist-blogs/sof-command/README.md

 supply the Slack team ID on the command line, the script will prompt you to enter it.

+The `atomist-config` will prompt you for your GitHub credentials.
+It needs them to create the GitHub personal access token with `read:org` scope.
+We do not store your credentials and only write the token to your local machine.

-The client needs a GitHub personal access token with `read:org` scope when connecting to the Atomist API.
+The Atomist API client sends GitHub personal access token when connecting to the Atomist API.
 The Atomist API will use the token to confirm you are who you say you are and are in a GitHub org connected to the Slack team in which you are running the automations.
 In addition, the Atomist API only allows members of the GitHub team `atomist-automation` to authenticate and register a new client.
 If you followed the instructions above and have been invited to the [atomist-playground][play-gh] GitHub organization, you will have